 The centerpiece for the Christmas at Biltmore celebration is the 35-foot fraser fir Christmas Tree in the Banquet Hall.
 Bringing the massive tree into Biltmore House is amazing to watch.
 This operation is precise and takes an army of 40 people!
 Watch the arrival on November 1, 2018 at 10 AM, led by Santa himself.
 No extra ticket or reservation is needed.
 Many hundreds of guests gather in front of the house to watch, so expect a traffic jam getting into the estate.
 (Photo above from 2017.
 See 2017 Photos of Biltmore House Christmas.)

 After the tree is safely lifted into place into the Banquet Hall, visitors can watch the decorating team as they add the lights and ornaments throughout much of the day.
 We had special access for photos and video below so you can see the process.

 See our complete Christmas at Biltmore Guide.
-And see our exclusive photos of the 2016 decorations inside the Biltmore House.

 After workers run steel poles under the tree, the wagon departs.
 This highly orchestrated team carefully carries the massive tree into the front door.

 PULL!
 Coming into the Banquet Hall is a little tricky.
 This seen may remind you of squeezing your tree through your front door.

 Ropes from workers in the balcony and on the main floor guide the tree carefully around the chandelier (and it's very close!).
 But since the Banquet Hall is 70 feet high, there is plenty of room at top.
 Scaffolding is quickly assembled to begin untying to release the branches.
 The tree was grown at Andrews Nursery in Newland.

 The tree is decorated with 500 ornaments (up to several feet long), 500 lights and 500 packages (as George Vanderbilt decorated the tree).
 During the Biltmore Christmas season, the tree is changed out twice - both overnight.